skhtet/ozp-rest/README.md

 ## Load Sample Data

 In order to load sample data, you need NodeJS installed.
 Head over to [the Node.js website](http://nodejs.org/) if you need to do that.
-Then, run:
+Once server is up and running, execute:
 ```
 npm install
 npm run loadSampleData